jimbateson/jamesbateson.co.uk/src/articles/5-html-elements-and-a-partridge-in-a-dis-pear-tree.md

 ### Why not 'fake' a select though?

-As with other element examples in the post, you can create custom select menus using different HTML element mixed with ARIA attributes, for example:
+As with other element examples in this post, you can create custom select menus using different HTML element mixed with ARIA attributes, for example:

 https://24ways.org/2019/making-a-better-custom-select-element/